Skip to main content

 C-BYTES Research Showcase and Student Competition

-The College of IS&T is excited to offer students a chance to share their diverse research and creative activities, networking with interdisciplinary peers in shared research Collaboratoria.
-This page contains information about the C-BYTES Research Showcase and Student Competition.
+College of IS&T students engage in diverse research and creative activities.
+C-BYTES allows them to network with interdisciplinary peers across six research Collaboratoria.
+Information about the C-BYTES Research Showcase and Student Competition is found here.
 Check back often for updates and contact information.

-C-BYTES Research Showcase and Student Competition invites CIST students engaged in research and creative activities under a particular collaboratorium to communicate their projects in a competitive forum.
+C-BYTES Research Showcase and Student Competition invites CIST students engaged in research and creative activities to communicate their projects in a competitive forum.

-Students can register to compete in Quick-Share, a rapid-style single-slide verbal presentation, or Poster-BYTES, a more traditional-style poster session, with prizes in both categories.
+Students can register to compete in Quick-Share, a rapid-style single-slide verbal presentation, or Poster-BYTES, a more traditional-style poster session.
+Prizes for both categories of competition.

 Participation in C-BYTES requires advisor approval.